Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/04-devops-w-app-service/README.md

 With the code in GitHub, the CI/CD pipeline needs to be configured.
 For this lab, we will be creating a GitHub workflow to deploy to Azure App Service.
 The workflow has already been written for you and will need to be copied from this repository to your GitHub repository.

-1. For this workflow, you will need to add two variables to your GitHub repository:
+1. For this workflow, you will need to one secret to your GitHub repository for the App Service Publish Profile.
+Navigate to your App Service in the Portal and download the publish profile.
+Copy the contents into a new secret in your GitHub repository.
 2. Create a new branch called "feature/add-workflow-app-service" by running the following command:
 **   Before executing this command, ensure you are on the main branch and have fetched the origin.
 **